javedinfinite/dice-game/README.md

     * If a player rolls the value "1" two consecutive times, force to skip next chance After completion of each round of the game, rank table will be shown.

+3. And here is a screenshot of a round played :

 ![diceGame](diceGame.PNG?raw=true "diceGame")